Topics and Subtopics.

 This is an exploration of reality of a transition to EVs, which concludes any optimum transition takes around 30 years.

-This conclusion means anyone wanting to reach EVs by 2050 needs to start very soon, and anyone worried all EVs should never happen, can take comfort that any environmentally sound transition will take a long time, although for economic reasons, does need to at least start soon.
+This conclusion means anyone wanting to reach all EVs by 2050, needs to already have started or, as this is written in 2022, they are already too late is already too late, but at least those worried that a move to all EVs should never happen, can take comfort that any environmentally sound transition will take a long time.

 Parent / Sub topics